seanbutler/3DWebTechCourse/_worksheets/05-CollisionDetection.markdown

 If you put an Avatar class together the Update() method is where you will respond to the keyboard input and move, maybe?

-If you want them to be updated every time you animate() then either add them to the objects array or call the update() method explicitly.
+If you want them to be updated every time you animate() then either add them to the objects array or call the update() method explicitly from within the animate() function.

 ## Step 5 - Detecting Collision